 Dr McKelvey’s work has involved human and animal biomedical research, as well as human phase I clinical trials.

-This work is performed in concert with Dr Viive Howell, Dr Connie Diakos, A/Prof Helen Wheeler, and Sydney Vital.
+This work is performed in concert with A/Prof Viive Howell, Dr Connie Diakos, A/Prof Helen Wheeler, and Sydney Vital.

 Miss Cho is a PhD student at the Kolling Medical Research Institute, affiliated with the University of Sydney.